 Composer, shown in Figure 1, consists of two components: the cohort definition interface, and the visualization of PROMIS physical function scores.
-Cohort definition is contained within the collapsible sidebars on the left side of the interface and score visualization and manipulation is placed on the right.
+The cohort definition interface is contained within the collapsible sidebars on the left, while the outcome score interface is placed on the right.
+We chose to encode the score trajectories as a line plot, similar to the style of chart our collaborators currently use to represent PROMIS score trajectories, as this is both, perceptually efficient and a common representation to view change in a metric over a period of time.